 Helping Brain Injury Survivors Throughout South Carolina

 If you suffered a brain injury, consider the help voc rehab may be able to provide.
 Likewise, should you have any questions pertaining to the law, please contact the Law Office of Kenneth Berger at 803-790-2800.
-Our practice focuses on TBI, and we want you to know that you are not alone.
+Our South Carolina TBI attorney focuses on these cases, and we want you to know that you are not alone.